Creating Context Menus for Apps¶

 }@

-This markup declares a new component available as custom-component
+This markup declares a new component available as custom-component and

-.
+also-custom-component.
 All component names are required to contain a dash.

 Template¶